ear-team/haupert_acoustic_indices_2025/readme.md

 ## Setup and usage

-All code was developed using an conda environment based on Python v3.10, but other versions may also work.
+All Python code was developed using a conda environment based on Python v3.10, but other versions may also work.

 Download the `.zip` from Github (click on `code` then `Download Zip`) and extract all folders without changing the name of the folders neither rearrange the folder and sub-folders.